nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `add/[Staff ID]/[Name]/[Age]/[Specialisation]`

 >:information_source: Important notes about the input format
 >1.
-Make sure that the inputted user ID starts with a D (for doctor ID) or N (for nurse ID)  and has at least 5 digits in the number following!
+Make sure that the inputted user ID starts with a D (for doctor ID) or N (for nurse ID)  and has **exactly** 5 digits in the number following!
 >
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `N12345`, `D54321`
 >
 >2.
-Any input fields in HealthVault only accepts space and alphanumeric characters
+Any input field in HealthVault only accepts space and alphanumeric characters
 >3.
-The age field input should be a positive integer
+The age field input should be a positive integer starting from 0 but less than 150

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example of usage**:<br/>